elastic/rally/docs/command_line_reference.rst

 * telemetry: Will show all :doc:`telemetry devices </telemetry>` that are supported by Rally.
 * tracks: Will show all tracks that are supported by Rally.
 As this *may* depend on the Elasticsearch version that you want to benchmark, you can specify ``--distribution-version`` and also ``--distribution-repository`` as additional options.
 * pipelines: Will show all :doc:`pipelines </pipelines>` that are supported by Rally.
 * races: Will show all races that are currently stored.
-This is basically only needed for the tournament mode and it will also only work if you have setup Rally so it supports tournaments.
-See the documentation on :doc:`tournament mode </tournament>` for more details.
+This is basically only needed for the :doc:`tournament mode </tournament>` and it will also only work if you have setup Rally so it supports tournaments.
 * cars: Will show all cars that are supported by Rally (i.e. Elasticsearch configurations).

 To list a specific configuration option, place it after the ``list`` subcommand.
 For example, ``esrally list pipelines`` will list all pipelines known to Rally.